uclahs-cds/docker-Delly/README.md

 ## License

-Author: 'Timothy Sanders', 'Yu Pan'
+Author: 'Timothy Sanders', 'Yu Pan', 'Mohammed Faizal Eeman Mootor'

 docker-delly is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.